ZebusJesus/Meshtastic-device/README.md

 # Meshtastic Android app

 The companion (optional) Meshtastic Android app is [here](https://play.google.com/store/apps/details?id=com.geeksville.mesh&referrer=utm_source%3Dgithub-dev-readme).
 You can also download it on Google Play.

+# Pairing a Screenless T-Beam DEVICES
+If you have a T-Beam without a screen and are trying to connect to your phone, during the paring process you can press the middle button twice an the pairing code will change to 123456 use this code with you phone and the T-Beam will connect.

 # Python API